What Is a Kyabakura? Lounge vs Kyabakura, Explained

 So which should you go to?

 LUNE is a lounge.
-Casual style, transparent pricing, small private suites, 12–15 amateur hosts on rotation each night, karaoke included, by reservation only.
+Casual style, transparent pricing, small private suites, 12–15 amateur hosts on rotation each night, karaoke included (read more about how the in-suite karaoke works), by reservation only.
 Three suites total per night — every visit feels unhurried because we don’t cram the floor.

 That’s the difference.
 Two business models, completely different experiences.